daily Broadcast

 Today’s Offer

-He Holds Me Forever Resources on sale now.
+He Holds Me Forever free mp3 download.

 Message Transcript

-And so, how do we love by our actions?
 Well, love for others is a choice that we make.
 It’s not always a feeling.
 1 John 3:23 says, “And this is His commandment: we must believe in the name of His Son, Jesus Christ, and love one another just as He commanded us.”
 Because it’s a commandment, then it’s a choice that we have to make.

-There’s no condition in this passage of the “who” we are to show love to.
+There’s no condition in this passage of the “who”, of the “who” we are to show love to.
 It just says, “One another.”
 It doesn’t say to love those who are always kind to us, and it doesn’t say to love those who you like to be with, or to love those who do things just the way you want them to do it, or to love when that love is reciprocated.
 But it says, “Love one another.”
 It’s a command.

 And anytime God gives us a command, we always know that He gives us all that we need to be able to obey it.
 So, if we choose to love then God will help us love other people.